robertdrsj/robertdrsj.github.io/docs/servicesforhire.md

 ---

-## Budget Scenarios
-Consider the scenarios below and determine which obstacle fits your situation best:<br>

-**Option A: We have a clear vision for the end product.
-It needs to be built within certain specifications, with some flexibility for efficiency improvements.**: <u>Software Production</u> services will be more heavily utilized, with a mix of <u>Software Production</u> and <u>Consultation</u> services during pre- and post-production.
-A <u>Project-Value Based Rate</u> will primarily be used.<br>

-**Option B: We aren't quite certain what the end product will look like, and we need some guidance for how to get there.**: <u>Consultation</u> is recommended prior to utilizing <u>Software Production</u> services.
-A <u>Time-Based Rate</u> with the option for a <u>Project-Value Based Rate</u> will primarily be used.

----

 ## Minimum Rates
 ### Time-Based Rates
-Hourly Rate: **$85 USD / HOUR**.
+Hourly Rate: **$85 USD / Hour**.
 Any work that requires more than 4 hours in one day must use the daily rate.<br>
-Daily Rate: **$680 USD / DAY**.
+Daily Rate: **$680 USD / Day**.
 Any work that requires more than 4 days in one week must use the weekly rate.<br>
-Weekly Rate: **$3,400 USD / WEEK**.
+Weekly Rate: **$3,400 USD / Week**.
 Any work that requires more than 2 weeks must use a project-value based rate with a minimum 2-month duration.<br>

 Invoices are sent after the expected final hour of work using Net 30 terms.